 T1: Justin Tucker, Harrison Butker, Ka’imi Fairbairn, Wil Lutz, Stephen Gostowski, Greg Zuerlein

 T2: Mason Crosby, Brett Maher, Adam Vinatieri, Jake Elliot, Graham Gano

 T3: Robbie Gould, Aldrick Rosas, Matt Prater, Michael Badgley, Chris Boswell, Brandon McManus

-T4: Greg Joseph, Jason Myers, Ryan Succop, Dustin Hopkins, Steven Hauschka, Randy Bullock, Dan Bailey, Josh Lambo, Daniel Carlson
+T4: Greg Joseph, Jason Myers, Ryan Succop, Dustin Hopkins, Stephen Hauschka, Randy Bullock, Dan Bailey, Josh Lambo, Daniel Carlson

 T5: Giorgio Tavecchio, Jason Sanders, Chandler Catanzaro, Cairo Santos

 T6: Matthew McCrane, Zane Gonzalez, Sam Ficken, Michael Palardy, Matt Wile